HGEC Library Picks for 2017-2018

 Description: This annual event brings together the best authors in our district to work with professional authors and writers.
 To enter a student would submit a manuscript of prose or poetry to their school’s selection committee.
 This committee would select outstanding pieces for entry into the conference.
 Each year 150-200 students participate in the conference.
 The Conference Committee reads each manuscript and includes it in an anthology that is distributed to schools.
 Recent Anthologies are posted on the Young Authors website: sd73.bc.ca/general/content/young-authors

 Heap the Honda Book Drive

 The Family Literacy Committee is pleased to work with Kamloops Honda to challenge the community and local schools to collect gently used and new children’s books.
 The books will be sorted and distributed to local agencies to share with families.
 Our hope is for every child to have good quality books at home to read and enjoy.
 Books will also be used to stock Bright Red Bookshelves at key locations in the city.
-Books will be given to children at ABC Family Literacy Day on January 31, 2015.
+Books will be given to children at ABC Family Literacy Day.

 Bright Red Book Bus